Anecdotes by Kathryn Mockler

 About the Author

-Kathryn Mockler is the author of five books of poetry.
-She co-edited the print anthology Watch Your Head: Writers and Artists Respond to the Climate Crisis (2020) and is the publisher of the Watch Your Head website.
-She runs Send My Love to Anyone, a literary newsletter, and is an Assistant Professor at the University of Victoria where she teaches screenwriting and fiction.
+KATHRYN MOCKLER is the author of five poetry books and the story collection Anecdotes (Book*hug Press, 2023).
+She co-edited the print anthology Watch Your Head: Writers and Artists Respond to the Climate Crisis (2020) and runs the literary newsletter Send My Love to Anyone.
+She teaches screenwriting and fiction in the Writing Department at the University of Victoria.